y-scope/clp/docs/gh-workflows.md

 Arrows between jobs indicate a dependency.
 The jobs are as follows:

-* `filter-relevant-changes`: This filters the changes in the pull request or commit to determine which of the following jobs should run.
+* `filter-relevant-changes`: Filters the changes in the pull request or commit to determine which of the following jobs should run.
-* `centos74-deps-image`: This builds a container image containing the dependencies necessary to build CLP-core in a CentOS 7.4 x86 environment.
+* `centos74-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in a CentOS 7.4 x86 environment.
-* `ubuntu-focal-deps-image`: This builds a container image containing the dependencies necessary to build CLP-core in an Ubuntu Focal x86 environment.
+* `ubuntu-focal-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in an Ubuntu Focal x86 environment.
-* `ubuntu-jammy-deps-image`: This builds a container image containing the dependencies necessary to build CLP-core in an Ubuntu Jammy x86 environment.
+* `ubuntu-jammy-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in an Ubuntu Jammy x86 environment.
-* `centos74-binaries`: This builds the CLP-core binaries in the built CentOS 7.4 container and runs core's unit tests.
+* `centos74-binaries`: Builds the CLP-core binaries in the built CentOS 7.4 container and runs core's unit tests.
-* `ubuntu-focal-binaries`: This builds the CLP-core binaries in the built Ubuntu Focal container and runs core's unit tests.
+* `ubuntu-focal-binaries`: Builds the CLP-core binaries in the built Ubuntu Focal container and runs core's unit tests.
-* `ubuntu-jammy-binaries`: This builds the CLP-core binaries in the built Ubuntu Jammy container and runs core's unit tests.
+* `ubuntu-jammy-binaries`: Builds the CLP-core binaries in the built Ubuntu Jammy container and runs core's unit tests.
-* `ubuntu-focal-binaries-image`: This builds an Ubuntu Focal container image containing CLP-core's binaries built in the `ubuntu-focal-binaries` job.
+* `ubuntu-focal-binaries-image`: Builds an Ubuntu Focal container image containing CLP-core's binaries built in the `ubuntu-focal-binaries` job.

-When the PR or commit doesn't change any of the files that affect CLP's dependencies (or the dependency container images), then the dependency container images won't be rebuilt; instead the published images will be used.
+When the PR or commit doesn't change any of the files that affect CLP's dependencies (or the dependency container images), then the dependency container images won't be rebuilt; instead the published images (from ghcr.io) will be used.

 If a PR or commit *does* change the dependencies, then the relevant dependency image(s) will be rebuilt, and those will be used by the dependent jobs.
+Specifically, if the change is from a commit, the image(s) will be published to ghcr.io and then dependent jobs will pull the image(s) from there.
-If the change is from a PR, the images won't be published, but will be shared between jobs by uploading and downloading from GitHub Actions artifacts.
+If the change is from a PR, the image(s) will be uploaded to temporary storage provided by GitHub Actions, and then dependent jobs will download and load the image(s) from there.

+Note that for the images containing CLP's dependencies (built by the `xxx-deps-image` jobs), we need to build and test an image for each Linux distro where we support building CLP natively.
+However, for the image containing CLP's binaries (built by the `ubuntu-focal-binaries-image` job), we only need it for one OS since users can use the container on any OS.

 ## [clp-core-build-macos](../.github/workflows/clp-core-build-macos.yaml)